 Day 10: Karakol – Cholpon Ata (Kyrgyzstan) [B,L,D]

 After breakfast, you start city-tour in Karakol: visit (wooden) Russian Orthodox Holy Trinity Cathedral.
 It was completed in 1895 and used as an officers’ club during Soviet times; it is now restored and in use again as a church.
 There is also a small section of Russian colonial ‘gingerbread’ style residential buildings.
 Also you visit to a very pretty wooden mosque built entirely without nails by Chinese artisans between 1907 and 1910 for the local Dungans.
 (Muslims of Chinese origin who fled China during the aftermath of the XIX Century Hui Minorities’ War).
 Next visit is to the Museum of Nikolay M. Prjevalskiy, the outstanding Russian Explorer of Asian Continent.
 Drive to Cholpon Ata City, situated in the Northern shore of Issyk Kul Lake.
 Upon arrival to Cholpon Ata visit Petroglyphs Site, the temple in the open air of Scythians and Hungsuns civilizations in VIII-IX Centuries B.C. until III-IV Centuries A.D.
-Accommodation in hotel.
+Overnight in Cholpon-Ata.

 Day 11: Cholpon Ata – Bishkek – Tashkent (Kyrgyzstan/Uzbekistan) [B,L,D]